weimin17/Multimodal_Transformer/README.md

 The repository for the paper "A Multimodal Transformer: Fusing Clinical Notes With Structured EHR Data for Interpretable In-Hospital Mortality Prediction" submitted to AMIA'22 Annual Symposium.

 # Setup
-The codes is tested in CUDA 11.4 with 24GB RAM GPU.
+The codes are tested on CUDA 11.4 with 24GB RAM GPU.
 For environment setup, please follow the install instruction in Section 'Clinical Data Processing'.

 # Clinical Data Processing
 ## Structured Clinical Variables Processing